Web Therapy season 2: Plot

 In one of the final storylines of the season, Fiona discovers that Richard has feelings for co-worker Robin, and has started dating her.
-During another session, Robin reveals she is dating Richard as a rebound after her relationship with Kip.
-She reveals she possesses tapes which apparently show Kip and Ben engaging in sex, infuriating both Richard and Fiona.
+During another session, Robin reveals that she is dating Richard as a rebound after her relationship with Kip.
+Robin reveals that she possesses tapes which apparently show Kip and Ben engaging in sex, infuriating both Richard and Fiona.
 Fiona demands that Robin hand over the tapes, but she refuses despite the terms on her contract.
 She implies that Richard is only dating her to move on from Fiona despite the fact that he is still in love with her, which he denies.
 Fiona also sees how condescending Robin is to Richard, and how he is becoming more and more upset by her, and it reminds her of how her chances of a possible romance with Austen are being hindered by her husband's campaign.
 Unable to take it anymore, Fiona fires Robin and Richard breaks up with her; Robin then leaks the tapes and puts the entire campaign in jeopardy.
-Kip panics and then eventually resigns from his candidate post, telling Fiona that he is going to Santa Fe, New Mexico with Ben for a while, because they need some time apart and he ultimately needs to know what he wants to do next.
+Kip panics and then eventually resigns from his candidate post.

+After the end of Kip's campaign, Hayley asks Fiona for her forgiveness for her behavior during their sessions and the airport incident, and announces with Jerome that they helped with the Lifetime movie project.
+Hayley had pitched the movie to be reworked into a musical named Whistlin, which was very popular with the network.
+Despite the fact that the format is now different from Fiona and Allegra's original plan, Jerome convinces her that the characters will be explored further using this format and she reluctantly agrees to let them work the project.
+To accommodate the new production schedule, Jerome decides to temporarily work for Putsy at Net Therapy, and has Hayley take his place as Fiona's assistant.
+Fiona initially objects to this new arrangement, but eventually concedes to Jerome and Hayley, who are surprised to finally see some good heart from the therapist.
+Kip tells Fiona that he is going to Santa Fe, New Mexico with Ben for a while, because they need some time apart and he ultimately needs to know what he wants to do next.
 Later, Fiona announces her separation to Austen and tells him that now they can be together.
 However, Gina then appears and reveals to a shocked Fiona that she is pregnant with Austen's baby.